Reference

 • passes the ownership of result to the user; the user is responsible to call roc_receiver_close() to free it

-Set receiver interface multicast group.
+Set receiver interface configuration.

 Automatically initializes slot with given index if it’s used first time.